plmrry/pathway-viz/For Biovis 2016/markdown/body_text_v2.md

 The complexity and amount of information that needs to be incorporated in given diagram can also make static representations cluttered and difficult to interpret.
 Thus, modern applications in these domains employ a wide variety of interactive visualization techniques to allow a user to effectively explore and analyze pathway data.

-Developing and designing effective visual analytics applications requires a detailed understanding of the visual analysis tasks that will be performed by a user, and the ``user'' in this case is a biological researcher in the midst of some analysis relevant to their domain.
+Developing and designing effective visual analytics applications requires a detailed understanding of the visual analysis tasks that will be performed by a user, and the "user" in this case is a biological researcher in the midst of some analysis relevant to their domain.
 User tasks can thus be designed and understood best through a in-depth understanding of the nature of information needed by the researcher in the course of their analyses.
-Some of these tasks may not be known \emph{a priori} and may be exploratory in nature, where an ideal visualization of pathway data could reveal important new insights to a researcher.
+Some of these tasks may not be known *a priori* and may be exploratory in nature, where an ideal visualization of pathway data could reveal important new insights to a researcher.
 A comprehensive understanding of tasks performed by domain researchers in a typical analysis is essential to the design and implementation of an effective visual analytics application.

 In this work, we present a description and analysis of tasks and requirements related to the analysis of biological pathway data.